Presumed Innocent (film): Plot

 Rozat "Rusty" Sabich is a prosecutor and the right-hand man of district attorney Raymond Horgan.
 When his colleague Carolyn Polhemus is found raped and murdered in her apartment, Raymond insists that Rusty take charge of the investigation.
 With the election for District Attorney approaching, Tommy Molto, the acting head of the homicide division, has left to join the rival campaign of Nico Della Guardia.
 Rusty, a married man, faces a conflict of interest since he had a brief sexual affair with Carolyn.
-As he had shown little ambition and would have therefore been of little use in advancing her career, Carolyn abruptly dumped him.
-Rusty has since reconciled with his wife Barbara but is still obsessed with Carolyn.
+Rusty has since reconciled with his wife Barbara but was still obsessed with Carolyn.

 Detective Harold Greer is initially in charge of the murder investigation, but Rusty has him replaced with his friend Detective Dan Lipranzer, whom he persuades to narrow the inquiry so that his relationship with Carolyn is left out.
 Raymond grows furious with Rusty's handling of the case, but admits that he had also been romantically involved with Carolyn at one time.
 Rusty soon discovers that Molto is making his own inquiries.
-Aspects of the crime suggest that the killer knew police evidence-gathering procedures and covered up clues accordingly.
-Semen found in the victim's body contains only dead sperm.
-The killer's blood is type A, the same as Rusty's.
 When Della Guardia wins the election, he and Molto accuse Rusty of the murder and push to get evidence against him.
-Rusty's fingerprints are found on a beer glass from Carolyn's apartment, and fibers from his carpet at home match those found on her body.
-Lipranzer is removed from the case, and Greer's inquiries uncover the affair.
+Lipranzer is removed from the case, Greer's inquiries uncover the affair and Rusty is arrested as the prime suspect in the murder.

-Rusty calls on Sandy Stern, a top defense attorney.
-At trial, it is revealed that the beer glass is missing, and Stern persuades Judge Larren Lyttle to keep this from the jury.
-Raymond testifies and perjures himself, claiming that Rusty insisted on handling the investigation, thus confirming the defense's claim of a frame-up.
-Rusty discovers that Carolyn had acquired a file for a bribery case involving a man named Leon Wells.
-Upon being confronted by Rusty and Lipranzer, Wells confesses that he paid Judge Lyttle $1,500 to have criminal charges against him dropped, with Carolyn acting as a facilitator.
+Rusty hires Sandy Stern, a top defense attorney.
+At trial, it is revealed that an important piece of evidence, a beer glass with Rusty's fingerprints, is missing.
+Raymond testifies and perjures himself, claiming that Rusty insisted on handling the investigation.
+From Lipranzer's personal investigation, Rusty discovers that Carolyn had acquired a file for a bribery case involving a man named Leon Wells.
+Upon being confronted, Wells confesses that he paid Judge Lyttle $1,500 to have criminal charges against him dropped, with Carolyn acting as a facilitator.